Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 Aim is then to return a **wrapper function** that **appends additional features** to an existing **function**.

-Let's take this simply example of a function without args, and without returned value.
+Let's take this simple example of a function without any arguments, and without which does not return anything.

 ```python
 def hello():